Regulation-Focused Touchwork

 • Relaxation can happen quickly, but it may not last.

-Regulation-focused touch helps you notice how your body moves toward calm, so that calm becomes familiar and accessible—not just something that happens on a table.
+Regulation-focused touch helps you notice how your body moves toward calm, so that calm becomes familiar and accessible in your daily life - not just something that happens on a table.

 Why touch is used